-He was a frequent contributor to the New York Times "Disunion" series, and has written for America's Civil War, Civil War Times Illustrated, MHQ, Smithsonian, BBC World Histories, and Cowboys & Indians, among other publications.
+He was a frequent contributor to the New York Times "Disunion" series, and has written for America's Civil War, Civil War Times Illustrated, MHQ, the Wall Street Journal, Smithsonian, BBC World Histories, and Cowboys & Indians, among other publications.

 In 2002 Cozzens received the American Foreign Service Association’s highest award, given annually to one Foreign Service Officer for exemplary moral courage, integrity, and creative dissent.

 Cozzens is a member of the Advisory Council of the Lincoln Prize and of the Literary Society of Washington DC.

 Cozzens and his wife Antonia reside in Kensington, Maryland.

 - Winner of the 2017 Caroline Bancroft Prize in American History